ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

 * `istio-override.yaml` and `hybrid-override.yaml` files, and places them in your current directory.
 * `Mesh`, `MeshDiscovery`, `K8SCluster`, `SpecDiscovery`, and two `ResourceDiscoveries` resources are used to discover and promote the kubernetes resources of the demo service to the provided environment.

-The demo service is packaged along with the `apicentral-hybrid` helm chart.
+The demo service is packaged along with the `ampc-hybrid` helm chart.

 ## Install Istio